emacs-mirror/emacs/mps/manual/source/guide/debug.rst

     Starting program: example/scheme/scheme
     Reading symbols for shared libraries +............................. done MPS Toy Scheme Example
-    The prompt shows total allocated bytes and number of collections.
-    Try (vector-length (make-vector 100000 1)) to see the MPS in action.
-    You can force a complete garbage collection with (gc).
-    If you recurse too much the interpreter may crash from using too much C stack.
     7944, 0> (gc)
-    #[undefined]
     Collection started.
       Why: Client requests: immediate full collection.
       Clock: 11357